SERVIR-Amazonia/guyana-training/sar-flood/exercise1.md

 ### Create a subset ###
 Your next step will be to create a subset of this image in order to reduce file size and save some computer processing time.

-1. In the upper menu bar, select Raster > Subset….
+1. In the upper menu bar, select `Raster > Subset…`.
 2. Set the following parameters:
 > Scene start X: 8775
 > Scene start Y: 2230